Practical Details of the Ride

 Bicycle choices:

 E-bikes?
-From what I have read, the following would be issues on the hilly-mountainous Via Podensis: If you cannot come from your home to Le Puy entirely by train or car, you would have to buy replacement batteries in France, as large lithium ion batteries are not allowed on airplanes.
-You would need to carry an appropriate e-bike battery charger with you.
-You would need an e-bike that uses two of the highest capacity batteries, has large Amp-hour capacity, wattage capacity, gear choices, and range, and the ability to mount rear (and front?) panniers.
-So this would not be a less expensive e-bike that you might already own, and you would need to carry a heavy-duty bicycle lock to protect your valuable bicycle.
+I have no personal experience, but from what I have read the following are issues on the hilly-mounanous Via Podensis: If you cannot come from your home to Le Puy entirely by train or car, you would have to buy a replacement batteries in France, as large lithium ion batteries are not allowed on airplanes.
+You would need to carry an appropriate ebike battery charger with you.
+You would need an e-bike that uses two of the highest capacity batteries, has large Amp-hour capacity, wattage capacity, gear choices, and range, and the ability to mount rear (and front?) panniers, so this would not be a less expensive e-bike that you might already have for local riding.
 You would need to stay in hotels or b&bs that would have rooms with extra outlets or spare indoor outlets.
-(In Spain, unlike France, e-bike riders are common and there are also charging stations.)
-If your batteries are discharged, you would have to walk or ride the additional weight of your e-bike up hills.
-If any readers have experience to the contrary, please contact me.
+(In Spain, unlike France, e-bike riders are more common and I believe that there are facilities for charging them.)
+You would need to carry a heavy-duty bicycle lock to protect your valuable bicycle.
+If your batteries gives out, you would have to walk or ride the additional weight of an ebike up hills.
+Finally, is motorized assistance, although allowed by the Compostela religioius authorities, in the spirit of the journey?

 Commercial versus self-organized options: